lakejs/lake/README.md

 ## Getting Started

-First, you need to clone the repository and install all dependencies.
-Then, start a combined server that includes HTTP serving and real-time compilation.
-You can do this by running the following commands in your terminal:
+First, you need to clone the repository and install all necessary dependencies.
+Then, start a combined server that includes both HTTP serving and real-time compilation.
+You can do this by running the following commands in your terminal.

 ``` bash
 # clone the repository